piermafrost/GEOCLIM/README.md

-# GEOCLIM7.0 version for Turonian (90Ma) experiments with Milankovitch cycles
+﻿# GEOCLIM7.0 version for Turonian (90Ma) experiments with Milankovitch cycles

-This current branch is modified from GEOCLIM7.0 (release ...) of "main" branch, to be used specifically for the simulations presented in Maffre et al., submitted to GMD (2024).
+This current branch is modified from GEOCLIM7.0 (release ...) of "main" branch, to be used specifically for the simulations presented in Maffre et al., "GEOCLIM7, an Earth System Model for multi-million years evolution of the geochemical cycles and climate.", submitted to GMD (November 2024).

 This README only concerns the above-mentioned simulations (hereafter called "90Ma simulations").
-For a complete description of GEOCLIM and of the whole Github repository, please refer to the README of "main" branch.
+For a complete description of GEOCLIM and of the whole GitHub repository, please refer to the README of "main" branch.

 ## Data storage

 ### Raw netCDF inputs
-A few inputs are stored here...
+The only inputs stored in the current repository are the IPSL-CM5A2 pre-industrial control IPSL-CM5A2, the slope fields (both modern and 90Ma) and the modern lithology field.
+Because they require too much memory, the climate fields of the 90Ma IPSL-CM5A2 simulations (conducted for all orbital configurations and 2 CO2 levels) are stored in the PANGAEA archive ...

 ### Restart files
-COMBINE restart files for all 90Ma simulations are present in `restart/geoclim`.
+The COMBINE restart files for all 90Ma simulations are present in `restart/geoclim`.
-DynSoil restart files require too much memory, and are stored in the PANGAEA archive ...
+The DynSoil restart files require too much memory, and are stored in the PANGAEA archive ...

 ### COMBINE boundary condition files
 The COMBINE boundary condition files are generated using `preproc/BC/BC_generator.py`, from IPSL-CMA2 simulation outputs.